 Hiking Trail 10 (Fire Tower)

-I don’t mean to hate on this trail, but it is probably one of my least favorites.
+I don’t mean to hate on this trail, but it is one of my least favorites.
 The fire tower itself is really neat – I just wish the tower was the ultimate destination for Trail 10.

 Instead, it’s right next to the parking lot.
 From there, Trail 10 points northeast for about a mile down into a fairly uninteresting ravine before looping back.